hanabi/hanabi.github.io/README.md

   * This could be a normal *Bluff* if the 4 in her hand is blue 4, since blue 4 is currently "one-away".
 Thus, Cathy DOES NOT assume that her 4 is red 4, and subsequently, does DOES NOT assume that her unknown 3 is a red 3.
 However, it could ALSO be the case that the 4 is a red 4 (if the 3 in her hand happens to be red 3).
   * Thus, Cathy marks down both possibilities for later and does not play anything right now.

-### Cluing Off-Chop 2's
+### 2 Saves (Off Chop on the First Turn)

 * On the first turn of the game, it is not possible to discard.
-If there is absolutely nothing else to do, it is permissible in this situation to use a number 2 clue to save a 2 that is not on chop (but only if the other players can see that you had no other choice).
+If there is absolutely nothing else to do, it is permissible in this situation to use a number 2 clue to save a 2 that is NOT on chop, but only if the other players can see that you had no other choice.
+* This situation typically only happens in 3-player games.

 ### Immediate Double Clue